Skip To Main Content

 "I like learning Spanish because I can help my community and other people who don't speak Spanish."

-- Victoria, Dessie F. Elementary
+- Victoria, Dessie F. Evans Elementary

 A Dessie F. Evans Elementary Spanish-Dual Language Student smiling outside the playground.